Frodeno leads German sweep at Ironman World Championship

-Jan Frodeno produced a dominant run to successfully defend his triathlon Ironman World Championship and lead a German sweep on the Big Island of Hawaii on Saturday.
+(Reuters) - Jan Frodeno produced a dominant run to successfully defend his triathlon Ironman World Championship and lead a German sweep on the Big Island of Hawaii on Saturday.

+In the women's race, Swiss Daniela Ryf shattered the course record to also successfully defend her title.

-Frodeno completed the 3.8 km swim, 180 km cycle and 42.2 km run in eight hours, six minutes and 30 seconds in Kailua-Kona.
+Frodeno completed the 3.8 km swim, 180 km cycle and 42.2 km run in eight hours, six minutes and 30 seconds in Kailua-Kona, the fourth fastest time recorded at the event.

-Compatriot Sebastian Kienle, the 2014 champion, took second place in 8:10.02, with Patrick Lange claiming third in 8:11.14 after posting the fastest run time at the event.
+Compatriot Sebastian Kienle, the 2014 champion, took second place in 8:10.02, with fast-finishing Patrick Lange claiming third in 8:11.14 thanks to a course record in the marathon run.

 It is the third consecutive victory by a German in the event and second sweep by the country after Thomas Hellriegel, Jurgen Zack and Lothar Leder finished 1-2-3 in 1997.